AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/phase3.md

 ### Window navigation transition hierarchy

-Explain using HCI concepts, the reason for key design features in your interface.
+### Explain using HCI concepts, the reason for key design features in your interface.

 Affordance signifires : Every item look like how to use it.
 It is giving you a hint.

 Simplicity : You or we can understand our application more esaily.

 Mapping: Its example is the music play button if you press it,it will run itself.
-You already know what hapeen when you see the music icon. proper structure base implementation tolerance issue ignore for some reasons feedback
+You already know what hapeen when you see the music icon.

+Proper structure base implementation.

+Feedback

-documentation: I have provided the complete docementation.
+Documentation: I have provided the complete docementation.
 User can learn more inofrmation in the app.

 ## Evaluation ##
 Get the prototypes evaluated by someone in your family or circle get detailed feedback.